-- The ADGA Secretary-Treasurer shall be responsible for handling any questions or problems raised during DNA typing procedures on animals registered, recorded or applied for registration or recordation with the American Dairy Goat Association. - 2.
-If a question or problem occurs during DNA typing, the ADGA Secretary-Treasurer shall contact the owner of record for information regarding the parentage or identification of the animal or animals in question.
-The ADGA Secretary-Treasurer should elicit as much information as possible regarding the sire and dam, potential for alternate sires or dams, and the circumstances surrounding the breeding and kidding.
-Information regarding kid identification should also be obtained.
+- The ADGA Performance Programs Manager shall be responsible for handling any questions or problems raised during DNA typing procedures on animals registered, recorded or applied for registration or recordation with the American Dairy Goat Association. - 2.
+If a question or problem occurs during DNA typing, the Performance Programs Manager shall contact the owner and/or breeder of record for information regarding the parentage or identification of the animal(s) in question.
+The Performance Programs Manager should elicit as much information as possible regarding the sire and dam, potential for alternate sires or dams, and the circumstances surrounding the breeding and kidding.
+Information regarding kid identification should also be obtained. - 3.
+The Performance Programs Manager additional samples for DNA typing as needed to resolve any parentage or identification questions arising from the results of any ADGA DNA typing.
+If either or both the sire or dam listed on the registration/recordation does not qualify as parents, then further samples must be submitted to determine the correct parentage and the registration or recordation certificate will be changed to list the correct parentage.
+If further samples are not available to resolve the parentage questions or if the issue cannot be resolved, then the offspring would be registered/recorded in the appropriate herd book or removed from the registry.